tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Reports MAY describe Tests to consumers of those reports using the Description (`rdfs:comment`) for the Test class (e.g., "Does the value of dwc:country occur in the bdq:sourceAuthority?" for [VALIDATION_COUNTRY_FOUND](../../terms/bdqtest/index.md#VALIDATION_COUNTRY_FOUND)).

-#### 7.1.2 Information Elements ActedUpon and Consulted in Results (normative)
+#### 7.1.2 Information Elements Acted Upon and Consulted in Results (normative)

 `Information Elements` may be `bdqffdq:ActedUpon` or `bdqffdq:Consulted` (the sub-types of `bdqffdq:InformationElement`).
 Presentations of data quality results MAY use `Information Element` sub-types to identify which specific values `Assertions` are being made about, and which values are being used to support those `Assertions`. `Information Elements` `Acted Upon` are those for which a `Validation` Test is asserting compliance/non-compliance, or for which an `Amendment` Test is proposing an improvement to the data. `Information Elements` `Consulted` are those which inform such decisions, but are not themselves the subject of the decision.
 For example, in the Test [AMENDMENT_EVENTDATE_FROM_VERBATIM](../../terms/bdqtest/index.md#AMENDMENT_EVENTDATE_FROM_VERBATIM), the `Information Element` `dwc:eventDate` is `Acted Upon`, while the `Information Element` `dwc:verbatimEventDate` is `Consulted`.
-Implementers may wish to clearly represent to consumers of `Data Quality Report`s (particularly `Data Quality Report`s in the form of spreadsheets), which terms are particular Tests are making `Assertions` about.
+Implementers may wish to clearly represent to consumers of `Data Quality Reports`s(particularly `Data Quality Reports` in the form of spreadsheets), which terms are particular Tests are making `Assertions` about.

 Data quality reports SHOULD NOT assert that `Information Elements` `Consulted` for a `Validation` are NOT_COMPLIANT with respect to that `Validation`.